singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #93.
 2.7     Now, you need to find where the linked lists intersect.
 Suppose the linked lists were the same length.
 How could you do this?
 - #94.
 4.12    Consider each path that starts from the root (there are N such paths) as an array.
 What our brute-force algorithm is really doing is taking each array and finding all contiguous subsequences that have a particular sum.
 We're doing this by computing all subarrays and their sums.
 It might be useful to just focus on this little subproblem.
 Given an array, how would you find all contiguous subsequences with a particular sum?
 Again, think about the duplicated work in the brute-force algorithm.
 - #95.
 2.5     Does your algorithm work on linked lists like 9->7->8 and 6->8->5?
 Double check that.
 - #96.
 4.8     Careful!
 Does your algorithm handle the case where only one node exists?
-What will happen?You might need to tweak the return values a bit.
+What will happen?
+You might need to tweak the return values a bit.
 - #97.
-1.5     What is the relationship between the "insert character" option and the "remove char­ acter" option?
+1.5     What is the relationship between the "insert character" option and the "remove character" option?
 Do these need to be two separate checks?
 - #98.
 3.4     The major difference between a queue and a stack is the order of elements.
 A queue removes the oldest item and a stack removes the newest item.
 How could you remove the oldest item from a stack if you only had access to the newest item?
 - #99.
 4.11    A naive  approach that many people come up with is to pick a random number between 1 and 3.
 If it's 1, return the current node.
 If it's 2, branch left.
 If it's 3, branch right.
 This solution doesn't work.
 Why not?
 Is there a way you can adjust it to make it work?
 - #100.
 1.7     Rotating a specific layer would just mean swapping the values in four arrays.
 If you were asked to swap the values in two arrays, could you do this?
 Can you then extend it to four arrays?
 - #101.
 2.6     Go back to the previous hint.
 Remember: There are ways to return multiple values.
 You can do this with a new class.
 - #102.
 1.8     You probably need some data storage to maintain a list of the rows and columns that need to be zeroed.
 Can you reduce the additional space usage to O(1) by using the matrix itself for data storage?
 - #103.
 4.12    We are looking for subarrays with sum targetSum.
-Observe that we can track in constant time thevalue of runningSumi, where this is the sumfrom element O through element i.
-For a subarray of element i through element j to have sum targetSum, runningSumi-i   +  targetSum must equal runningSumj  (try drawing a picture of an array or a number line).
+Observe that we can track in constant time the value of runningSumᵢ, where this is the sum from element 0 through element i.
+For a subarray of element i through element j to have sum targetSum, runningSumᵢ₋₁ +  targetSum must equal runningSumⱼ (try drawing a picture of an array or a number line).
 Given that we can track the runningSum as we go, how can we quickly look up the number of indices i where the previous equation is true?
 - #104.
 1.9     Think about the earlier hint.
 Then think about what happens when you concatenate erbottlewat to itself.
 You get erbottlewaterbottlewat.
 - #105.
 4.4     You don't need to modify the binary tree class to store the height of the subtree.
-Can your recursive function compute the height of each subtree while also checking if a node is balanced?Try having the function return multiple values.
+Can your recursive function compute the height of each subtree while also checking if a node is balanced?
+Try having the function return multiple values.
 - #106.
 1.4     You do not have to-and should not-generate all permutations.
 This would be very inefficient.
 - #107.
-4.3     Try modifying a graph search algorithm to track the depth fro   the root.
+4.3     Try modifying a graph search algorithm to track the depth from the root.
 - #108.
 4.12    Try using  a hash table that maps from a runningSum value to  he number of elements with this runningSum.
 - #109.
 2.5     For the follow-up question: The issue is that when the linked lists aren't the same length, the head of one linked list might represent the 1000's place while the other represents the 10's place.
 What  if you made them the same length?
 Is there a way to modify the linked list to do that, without changing the value it represents?
 - #110.
 1.6     Be careful that you aren't repeatedly concatenating strings together.
 This can be very inefficient.
 - #111.
 2.7     If the two linked lists were the same length, you could traverse forward in each until you found an element in common.
 Now, how do you adjust this for lists of different lengths?
 - #112.
 4.11    The reason that the earlier solution (picking a random number between 1 and 3) doesn't work is that the probabilities for the nodes won't be equal.
 For example,  the root will be returned with probability X, even if there are 50+ nodes in the tree.
 Clearly, not all the nodes have probability X, so these nodes won't have equal probability.
-We can resolve this one issue by picking a random number between 1 and siz e_of_tree instead.
+We can resolve this one issue by picking a random number between 1 and size_of_tree instead.
 This only resolves the issue for the root, though.
 What about the rest of the nodes?
 - #113.
-4.5     Rather than  validating the  current  node's  value  against  leftT ree. max  and rightTree. min, can we flip around the logic?
+4.5     Rather than  validating the  current  node's  value  against  leftTree.max  and rightTree.min, can we flip around the logic?
 Validate the left tree's nodes to ensure that they are smaller than current. value.
 - #114.
 3.4     We can remove the oldest item from a stack by repeatedly removing the newest item (inserting those into the temporary stack) until we get down to one element.
 Then, after we've retrieved the newest item, putting all the elements back.
 The issue with this is that doing several pops in a row will require O(N) work each time.
 Can we optimize for scenarios where we might do several pops in a row?
 - #115.
 4.12    Once you've solidified the algorithm to find all contiguous subarrays in an array with a given sum, try to apply this to a tree.
 Remember that as you're traversing and modifying the hash table, you may need to "reverse the damage" to the hash table as you traverse back up.
 - #116.
 4.2     Imagine we had a createMinimalTree method that returns a minimal tree for a given array (but for some strange reason doesn't operate on the root of the tree).
 Could you use this to operate on the root of the tree?
 Could you write the base case for the function?
 Great!
 Then that's basically the entire function.